oldManLemon/SRECaseStudy/README.md

 I added the account dead as a parameter, as I was unable to retrieve the username and account creation time, in some cases.
 I assume the account has being deleted, but whatever the reason, githubs api is unable to source that information.
 So I have acknowledged it in the results and moved on.

+The basics results of attempting to add data to the elasticSearch is printed to the console.
+I have it set this way as I can't stand it when there is no feed back while running the script.